edwardsmarkf/fastfeathers/README.md

 feathers-initial-setup.bsh - this will install the feathers enviroment.  required for every feathers example.

-chat-default.bsh - this will quickly install the chat example here: https://docs.feathersjs.com/guides/chat/readme.html.  its entirely written from this site and the results should be indentical.
+chat-default.bsh - this will quickly install the [chat example](https://docs.feathersjs.com/guides/chat/readme.html).

 chat-gmail.bsh - a rework of the chat-default.bsh example, except this uses a gmail address to log in.